Does it feel like something is just off? Do you feel like your hormones are out of balance, digestion is not 100% or just have general health issues?

 You put yourself at risk of certain types of cancer if this remains in your system.
-This can be particularly true for hormonal based types of cancer since the elevated levels of beta-glucuronidase can interfere with the balance.
-Therefore this can put you at greater risk for breast cancer, since hormonal levels are off.
+This can be particularly true for hormonally based types of cancer since the elevated levels of beta-glucuronidase can interfere with hormone balance.
+This can put you at greater risk for breast cancer and other hormone-related cancers.

 It is possible that elevated levels of beta-glucuronidase can lead to an interruption to estrogen regulation within the body.
-Not only can this lead to hormone based types of cancers, but also an interruption in detoxification in this capacity.
+Not only can this lead to hormone-based types of cancers, but also an interruption in detoxification in this capacity.

 Calcium D-Glucarate is an excellent supplement that can help with elevated levels of beta-glucuronidase.
-It is great to help naturally detoxify the body and can therefore lower your elevated levels in the meantime.
+It is great to help naturally detoxify the body and can, therefore, lower your elevated levels in the meantime.

-A stool test will also reveal if dysbiosis is a contributing factor, if this is the case you may also find that taking a probiotic helps with natural gut health.
+A stool test will also reveal if dysbiosis is a contributing factor.
+If this is the case you may also find that taking a probiotic helps with natural gut health.

 The herb Milk Thistle, otherwise known as Silymarin can also help to lower beta-glucuronidase and help liver detoxification in general.

 You may also find that eating a healthier and balanced diet can help with the problem.
-Try limiting red meat, alcohol, and avoid sugar, and processed foods that can lead to the elevated beta-glucuronidase.
+Try limiting processed meats, alcohol, and avoid sugar and processed foods that can lead to elevated beta-glucuronidase.

 Michael is head consultant at Planet Naturopath - Functional Medicine and Nutrition Solutions.
+As Seen

 Send this to a friend